kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 MQTT Hyperdash runs so-called dash-files.
 Dash-files are simple text files, consisting of UTF-8 encoded ASCII text.
 They can be edited by any text editor.

 Each line contains the definition of one element.
-If te last charackter of the line is a '\' (backslash), the next line will be linked to this line.
-You can use  this to better format the dash files, e.g. to split the definition of one element over mutliple real lines.
+If the last character of the line is a '\' (backslash), the next line will be linked to this line.
+You can use  this to better format the dash files, e.g. to split the definition of one element over multiple real lines.

 A line with an element definition has following structure:

-elementname : one or more KEY=VALUE pairs separated by whitespace.
+element-name : one or more KEY=VALUE pairs separated by whitespace.

 All keywords are case insensitive.

 The order of KEY=VALUE pairs is irrelevant.
 They are all optional.
 If missing, default values apply.

-String values should be enclosed by "" if they contain whitespaces and when case matters.
+String values should be enclosed by "" if they contain white-spaces and when case matters.

 Comments are marked with a '#' at the beginning of a line.

 Empty lines will be ignored.

-Each dash file must contain excactly one "PANEL" element and one "BROKER" element.
+Each dash file must contain exactly one "PANEL" element and one "BROKER" element.